A Simple Proof of Sharkovsky's Theorem Rerevisited: Introduction

 \item[(b)] if $f$ has a period-$m$ point with $m \ge 3$ and odd, then $f$ has a period-$(m+2)$ point; and

 \item[(c)] if $f$ has a period-$m$ point with $m \ge 3$ and odd, then $f$ has a period-$6$ point and a period-$(2m)$ point. \end{itemize}

-These three statements explain clearly why Sharkovsky's ordering is defined as it is.
-Note that in (a) we only need the special cases when $m = 3,4$ (instead of all $m \ge 3$) which can be easily proved by discussing cases.
+Note that in (a) we only need the special cases when $m = 3,4$ (instead of all $m \ge 3$) which can be easily proved.
 Also, in (b) and (c), we don't require the existence of periodic points of all periods $\ge m+1$ and all {\it even} periods.
 Only the existence of period-$(m+2)$, period-6 and period-$(2m)$ points suffices.
 See section 11 for details.
+However, the proofs of these special cases turn out to be no easier than those of the general ones.
+They only serve to explain why Sharkovsky's ordering is defined as it is.

-In the past 30 years, there have been a number of papers dealing with Sharkovsky's theorem (see references), including the three papers {\bf{\cite{du1, du2, du3}}} by the author and the "standard proof" developed in {\bf{\cite{bc, bl, bu, ho, str}}} and improved in {\bf{\cite{al}}} which, for the odd period cases, shows the existence of \v Stefan cycles first and then draws conclusions on (1) of Sharkovsky's theorem from the directed graphs of such cycles.
+In the past 35 years, there have been a number of papers dealing with Sharkovsky's theorem (see references), including the three papers {\bf{\cite{du1, du2, du3}}} by the author and the "standard proof" developed in {\bf{\cite{bc, bl, bu, ho, str}}} and improved in {\bf{\cite{al}}} which, for the odd period cases, shows the existence of \v Stefan cycles first and then draws conclusions on (1) of Sharkovsky's theorem from the directed graphs of such cycles.
 On the other hand, in {\bf{\cite{bh}}}, Burns and Hasselblatt "select a salient sequence of orbit points and prove that this sequence `spirals out` in essentially the same way as the \v Stefan cycles considered in the standard proof".
 Their proof and the standard's all use cycles of compact intervals with endpoints belonging to one and the same periodic orbit.
 By allowing these endpoints to be periodic or preperiodic points in different orbits, we have more cycles at our disposal and so can reach the goal more easily.
 Based on this tactic, we present in {\bf{\cite{du2}}} a simple proof of (1) of Sharkovsky's theorem by going around the \v Stefan cycles.
 In this note, we shall present several strategies on how to prove (a), (b) and (c).
 We even confront the \v Stefan cycles with some quite straightforward arguments which achieve the same goal as the standard proof and yet surprisingly are just as simple as that in {\bf{\cite{du2}}}.